dpwdec/cv/README.md

 I collaborated on a cross-continental project with *The Museum of the City of New York* to produce sound and music on tight (three week) deadline for a group of professional dancers with open a large educational event for the museum.
 I learnt to collaborate remotely and effectively during this project and produce significant and high quality work under pressure.

 #### "Details oriented"
-I have worked proofreading musical scores and essays for a range of
+I have worked proofreading musical scores.

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.